 Submitted By: Tonia Apelar of Eureka, California, November 2005

 As we noted above, La Llorona doesn’t limit her travels to New Mexico.
 Seemingly, she follows Hispanic people wherever they go, as evidenced by Pete Sanchez’s story about crossing the San Bernard River Bridge in East Bernard, Texas.
 East Bernard is southwest of Houston in Wharton County.
 This old community built its first residence around 1850 on the east side of the San Bernard River.
 Today the San Bernard Bridge spans the river.

-Dressed all in black, the spirit’s face was covered by a lacy black veil.
-Obviously frightened, Sanchez hit the gas hard, speeding past the bridge, and not looking back into the passenger seat.
-It wasn’t until he was past the bridge that he found the courage to look again.
+Dressed all in black, a lacy black veil covered the spirit’s face.
+Obviously frightened, Sanchez hit the gas hard, speeding past the bridge and not looking back into the passenger seat.
+It wasn’t until he passed the bridge that he found the courage to look again.
 The spirit had vanished.
 Mr. Sanchez readily admits that he is still freaked out today by that ghostly image.
 When Mr. Sanchez read the story above about the Garcia brothers encountering a tall woman wearing a black tapelo and a black net over her face, who appeared on the wagon seat between them, he obviously saw similarities.
 We agree!

 La Llorona in Mexico